ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench/dynamixel_workbench.md

             * /wheel_command - Command to change the speed

     1. torque_control - Dynamixel torque control example using ***toolbox*** library which is based on [Dynamixel SDK](http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/overview/).
-Two Dynamixels which set by torque control mode are commanded by joint_operator. **Note**: This packages only supports XM430-W350-R
+Two Dynamixels which set by torque control mode are commanded by joint_operator. **Note: This packages only supports XM430-W350-R**
         1. Messages
             * /torque_control/dynamixel_state - Provides states of two Dynamixels
         1. Services